1. Chronic Pain Can Be Preventable

 Diet and Exercise Reduces Chronic Inflammation

 I focused my efforts on diet and exercise instead of taking prescription-level pain medications.
 Daily low-impact movement combined with an anti-inflammatory food plan changed my life.
 Within the first week of my anti-inflammatory lifestyle plan, I reduced pain levels by 40%.
 This enabled me to sleep again and stand upright when walking.
 In another month my high blood pressure disappeared.
 I went off of the blood pressure medications I had been on for 15 years.
 My allergy symptoms reduced as well.
-I suffered with sinus infections 3 to 5 times per season.
+I suffered from sinus infections 3 to 5 times per season.
 I have not had a sinus infection since I started my anti-inflammatory lifestyle plan in 2015.

 Gratefully, I learned that by starting an anti-inflammatory lifestyle plan, it is possible to reduce your chronic pain and also reduce other chronic inflammatory conditions.
 Your body is a system; it is all connected.
 If you take pain medications for chronic pain, it can temporarily put a band-aid on the pain.
 Finding the cause and working to repair that issue is a more important goal.
 Fixing a health issue at the causal level can eliminate the inflammatory condition and help you feel better all around.